-The General Education areas of study and the
+The General Education areas of study and the minimum number of hours required in each area are:

-AREA HOURS
+A REA HOURS

-• Social Sciences 6
+1. Social Sciences 6

-• Natural Sciences 6
+2. Natural Sciences 6

-Mathematics 6
+3. Mathematics 6

-Communications 8
+4. Communications 8

 5. Humanities 7

-.
-Additional General Education Course 3
+6. Additional General Education Course 3

 (any other course from Areas 1-5)

-ΤΟΤΑ AL 36
+TOTA AL 36